Updated: Oct 7

 Feel like you have so much to do and not enough time to do it?
 That is me practically everyday.
 Between work, maintaining the house, meal-prepping, working out and trying to make time for a little fun, life can be hard!
 For some reason it is hard to let go of the expectation that if I haven't completed everything on my to-do list, I've failed.

 While I can't always control the stress put on me at work, I can control the way I react to it.
 Also, I can try to reduce stress that is self-imposed.
 It isn't always easy but I can try.
 Intuitively, we all know stress is bad for our health.
-But what are the real effects on your body?

-I recommend taking one of the below and trying to do it three days a week for two weeks.
+If you want to start practicing any of the below, take it slow.
+Sometimes, when we want stress relief, it makes us stress out even more!
+I recommend taking one of the below actions and trying to do it one to three days a week for two weeks.
 Once you are used to the change in your routine, add a fourth day.
-Then find a second activity to your routine.
+Then, you can add a second activity to your routine.